Damian-Mostert/express-mongo-login/readme.md

 if(LoginAuth.error)
   //handle error
 else if(LoginAuth.success){
+  //LoginAuth.success.index can be used to set the new user index
   //handle login success will only return true or null,
   //use authenticate to get user data
 }